EXPLAINER: Overview of Direct Lithium Extraction (DLE) from Geothermal Brines

 #2 Proximity to battery manufacturing

-Carbon-intensive shipping is required for both salar-type brine and Australian spodumene operations.
-Whether it’s shipping spodumene concentrate or lithium chemical products, both kinds of operations require transporting tens of thousands of tonnes of material across oceans to close the supply chain, which carries a large carbon emission consequence for the project and battery supply chain.
+Shipping is required for both salar-type brine and Australian spodumene operations.
+Whether it’s shipping spodumene concentrate or lithium chemical products, both kinds of operations involve inter-jurisdictional risk which can be mitigated by localising supply chains.

 #3 'Built-in' waste management

 Geothermal lithium projects take advantage of “built in” spent brine disposal, since brine is extracted from the reservoir and re-injected by design as part of a conventional geothermal plant.
 This means that no expensive evaporation ponds are needed for spent brine disposal and no water is lost from the reservoir.